kasyap1125/customer/README.md

 # customer
-We manage events for multiple users
+We do manage events for multiple users